-The New Zealand Game Developers Association was formed in 2001 to champion, support and grow video game development in New Zealand.
-It is a not-for-profit incorporated society.
+The New Zealand Game Developers Association is a not-for-profit incorporated society formed in 2001 to champion, support and grow video game development in New Zealand.

 We have over 850 individual members and over 30 studio members (who employ over 500 people).

 Explore this website to see our specific activities or view the 2018 NZGDA Activity Plan.
 Our key areas of focus include:

 Build networks for NZ developers to share local news, advice & inspiration.

 Build quality game development and games business skills in NZ.

 Promote business opportunities, support indie game developers and networks to grow sustainable games businesses in NZ.